cea-hpc/pcocc/docs/source/manpages/man5/networks.yaml.rst

         # Range of PKeys to allocate for virtual clusters
         min-pkey: "0x2000"
         max-pkey: "0x3000"
-        # Resource manager token to request when allocating this network
-        license: "pkey"
         # Name of opensm process
         opensm-daemon: "opensm"
         # Configuration file for opensm partitions